Septic Inspection Program

 You don't have to be present for the inspection, but it's a great idea to be there if you can so the inspector can answer any questions you might have.

-If you're there for your inspection, the inspector will let you know if he's seen anything that needs attention.
-Usually it's as simple as:
+If you’re present during your inspection, the inspector will let you know if anything needs attention.
+Most recommendations are simple and easy to handle:

-• Rinse your filters once a year to help them keep going.
+• Rinse your filters once a year to keep them working properly.

-• Consider installing risers so you don't have to dig out the lids.
+• Consider installing risers so you don’t have to dig up the lids each time.

-Sometimes, something might need repair and you'll need to connect with a contractor to get the work done.
-A few weeks after your inspection, you'll receive a copy of the Septic Inspection Report for your records.
-If you need a copy, you can submit a request online to get one.
+A few weeks after your inspection, you’ll receive a copy of your Septic Inspection Report for your records.

 The goal of the mandatory inspection program is to help property owners learn about how their septic system works and how to maintain it.
 Through regular care, we decrease the threat to public health and the environment by identifying repairable issues instead of waiting for big problems that can contaminate soil, ground water and surface water.